Best Contract Management Software for Financial Services (2026)

 Limitations:

-- User interface feels dated compared to modern competitors like Juro and Bind
+- Recurring G2 review themes describe the interface as less modern than browser-native competitors like Juro and Bind

-- Initial configuration typically requires implementation consultants, adding to total cost
+- Initial configuration commonly involves implementation consultants, adding to total cost

-- The flexibility itself can be a liability: without strong governance, configurations become unwieldy
+- The flexibility cuts both ways: without strong governance, configurations get harder to maintain

 In practice: Agiloft is the right choice for financial firms with compliance or operations teams willing to invest in configuration.
 The payoff is a system that matches your exact processes rather than forcing your processes to match the software.
 But that investment is real, both in time and in administrative overhead.